Cursi/pedagogie1/README.md

 # pedagogie1
 In the past few years, technology has advanced so quickly in any field, but by far the most interesting one is Artificial Intelligence.
 The aim of this experiment is to see how well can humans separete human image description from the artificial ones.

+This is a small platform developed for a demo in around 16 hours from scratch.